 What is Project Scope Documentation Template

 For a project, project manager collects information on this project and share with stakeholders.
-This project information base on project specification, goals, objectives, milestones, budget, project schedule, etc.
+This project information base on project specifications, goals, objectives, milestones, budget, project schedule, etc.

 As we know that project scope is a legal document that is prepared before launching a project and it is also part of the project plan.
-The purpose of this project scope template is documentation and evaluation project goals, objectives, activities, risks, deliverables.
+The purpose of this project scope template is to document and evaluation of project goals, objectives, activities, risks, deliverables.

 This document also provides essential information about a project to working staff, clients, and stakeholders.
 Employees can get guidelines to complete their daily tasks according to the timeline.

 Working staff may also take help from this scope document template for the decision-making phase and request change in a project if needed.
 Furthermore, keep in mind project charter and project scope both are different project management documentation, however, there some elements are identical.